-* COPPER: London Metal Exchange copper slid 1.4 percent to $7067.50 a tonne by 0145 GMT, paring 1.8 percent gains from the previous session and still holding above the $7,000 mark that has acted as a price floor for most of the year.
-Shanghai Futures Exchange copper erased overnight gains to slip 0.2 percent to 52,940 yuan ($8,423) a tonne.
+* COPPER: London Metal Exchange copper was down 1.2 percent at $7,080.50 a tonne, as of 0711 GMT, paring gains of 1.8 percent from the previous session and still holding above the $7,000 mark that has acted as a price floor for most of the year.
+Shanghai Futures Exchange copper erased overnight gains to close down 0.5 percent at 52,750 yuan ($8,395.80) a tonne.

-* OTHER METALS: LME nickel fell by 3 percent to $13,335.
+* NICKEL: LME nickel fell as much as 3.6 percent in early trade and was down 2.7 percent at $13,380 a tonne.
 Any break of support at Friday's low of $13,185 would take prices back to Jan.
-24 lows.
-Prices reached 2-1/2 year peaks in January above $14,000 a tonne.
-Other metals fell between 1 percent and 2 percent.
+24 levels.
+Prices in January struck a 2-1/2-year top at $14,000 a tonne.
+Other LME metals dropped between 1 percent and 2 percent.

-* CHINA IMPORTS: Traders have noted that the import window for copper into China is open, potentially supporting prices, however one saw limited inflows given traders will not want to risk holding stock over the Lunar New Year holidays which start Feb.
+* CHINA IMPORTS: Traders noted that the import window for copper into China is open, potentially supporting prices.
+One saw limited inflows given traders will not want to risk holding stock over the Lunar New Year holidays, which start on Feb.
 15.

-* ALUMINIUM: Russian aluminum giant Rusal plans to boost the share of value-added products (VAP) to 50-52 percent of total aluminum sales this year from 47 percent in 2017 because of strong demand and its new VAP capacity, it said on Monday.
+* ALUMINIUM: Russian aluminum giant Rusal plans to boost the share of value-added products (VAP) to between 50 percent to 52 percent of total aluminum sales this year from 47 percent in 2017 because of strong demand and its new VAP capacity, it said on Monday.